-Charred to perfection, these smoky sweet potatoes on the grill become the ultimate summertime side dish.
-Dusted with a simple coating of smoked paprika, cumin, salt, and pepper heightens the sweetness of the potato and makes for a flavorsome orange “sugar” spud.
-The highlight for this dish is found in the spicy roasted tomato aioli dipping sauce.
+Charred to perfection, these smoky sweet potatoes on the BBQ become the ultimate Fall and Autumn side dish.
+Dusted with a simple coating of smoked paprika, cumin, salt, and pepper heightens the sweetness of the potato and makes for a flavorsome orange "sugar" spud.
+The highlight of this dish is found in the Roasted Tomato & Garlic Aioli sauce.

 The sweet creamy interior of sweet potatoes on the grill, along with the smoky charred outer surface, makes for a gratifying afternoon snack, a mouth-watering appetizer, or a nutritious accompaniment to these Bison Burgers with Peppadew Jam, Juicy Turkey Burgers or straight off the grill T-Bone Steaks.

-What I love about these Smoky Sweet Potatoes on the Grill:
+What I love about these Sweet Potatoes on the BBQ:

-Sweet potatoes alone are a wonderful source of nutrients.
-They are plentiful with minerals and vitamins and have a rich source of fiber, especially when consuming the skin.
+They alone are a wonderful source of nutrients which makes sweet potatoes good for you.
+The benefits are plentiful with minerals and vitamins and have a rich source of fiber, especially when consuming the skin.
 Sweet potatoes abound in antioxidants which help safeguard against free radicals in our body.
 Those few factors alone entice me to devour more.
-But check out this site from BBC Good Food for more health benefits associated with this vegetable.

 The smoky rub is simple with only four ingredients yet it adds a magnitude of flavor.
 Smoked paprika leads the charge in this power-packed rub.
 The rich red powder adds both color and mild heat to the sweet potato.
 I would have to say, smoked paprika definitely is my favorite spice right now.
 One of my beloved recipes with smoked paprika is Smoky Baked Spanish Eggs.

-A spicy dipping sauce truly tops the recipe off.
-Let me just say this … it’s beyond amazing.
+A Roasted Tomato Garlic Sauce truly tops the recipe off.
+Let me just say this ... it's beyond amazing.
 I literally have stood at my counter and eaten it with a spoon, all by itself.
 But when you dip these smoky sweet potato rounds into that beautiful orange mess, look out!!
 The culinary experience is addictive.